Marc Turtletaub: The Money Store

-Turtletaub was a "generous donator" to federally elected officials; a friend of President Bill Clinton (FOB), he got to sleep in the Lincoln bedroom, and had a private "coffee visit" with President Clinton and Senator Chris Dodd, then chairman of the Senate Banking Committee.
+Turtletaub was a "generous donator" to federally elected officials; a friend of President Bill Clinton (FOB), he was permitted to sleep in the Lincoln bedroom, and had a private "coffee visit" with President Clinton and Senator Chris Dodd, then chairman of the Senate Banking Committee.

-The Money Store's use of political donations and lobbyists was described as the "classic example of the interaction of money, politics and regulation."
+The Money Store's use of political donations and lobbyists was described by the Small Business Administration as the "classic example of the interaction of money, politics and regulation."
 Competitors felt that The Money Store was treated more favorably because of its political clout, with accusations that federal rulings in its favor were "politically fixed."

 The Money Store was closed in July, 2000, at a loss of $1.7 billion to First Union Bank Corp.

 Producer

+Approach to filmmaking

-With a profit of $700 million from selling The Money Store, Turtletaub, decided to go into the film business.
-He describes himself as a child of the counter-culture and only wants to make films he is passionate about and that have redemption, something more than entertainment.
-He wants to touch and change people and use his money, through film, to do good.
-He looks for screenplays that have something to say, are one of a kind, touch his heart, have a powerful voice, illuminate the human condition and emotional connections, and are either life-affirming in some way, or life-revealing.
-He prefers script writers and directors who are doing their first films, as he is looking for a fresh perspective.
-Turtletaub's approach to filmmaking has been described as always "more idealistic than opportunistic."
+Turtletaub used his $700 million profit from selling The Money Store to go into the film business.
+He describes himself as a child of the counter-culture and only wants to make films he is passionate about to better lives of those who view them.
+Therefore, he allegedly reviews screenplays that illuminate human condition and emotional connection.

+Additionally, Turtletaub has preferred to work with first-time script writers and directors.

+Deep River Productions

 Before entering the film world, Turtletaub spent almost a year meeting people in the film industry.
 He commented that he used the instincts he developed as a reporter to ask questions and learn the craft of filmmaking.
-In 2000 he teamed with producer David Friendly, forming Deep River Productions.
+In 2000, he teamed with producer David Friendly, forming Deep River Productions.
 The original plan was to use Turtletaub's resources to buy material to develop, then taking the properties to the studios for production.
-This modus operandi has been called "a recipe for disaster" and by 2005 he had scaled back and moved away from this strategy after an initial spending spree.
+By 2005, he had scaled back and moved away from this strategy after an initial spending spree.
 Several movies were produced by Deep River, most notably Little Miss Sunshine, a 2006 Academy Award nominee for best picture.
 Turtletaub originally bought Michael Arndt's repeatedly rejected script for $250,000, repurchased it two years later for $400,000 and then paid the $8 million costs of production.
 The film was a box-office success and critically acclaimed.
 Friendly and Turtletaub split after a six-year run.